revell29/revell29/README.md

 ## Hi there, Dira here👋

 I'm.
-high motivated
+high motivated,
-professional
+professional,
-Achievement Addict
+Achievement Addict,
-goals and Achievements
+goals and Achievements,
-Fast Learning
+Fast Learning,
 I'll make my legs keep walking to get achievement and DREAMS.

-Currently, I am working as a Fullstack developer and using Laravel, Nodejs for backend, and React for Frontend.
+Currently, I am working as a Fullstack developer using Nodejs and React.
 Need a website or apps ? contact me to start business.

 **Languages and Tools:**